Command Staff

 Chief Legal Advisor

-Bernard Romero joined the Martin County Sheriff’s Office in 2020 as the Agency’s internal legal counsel.
+Mr. Romero joined the Martin County Sheriffs Office in 2020 as Chief Legal Advisor in the Legal Affairs Division.

 Christine Weiss